 (See also Approach to the Patient With a Sleep or Wakefulness Disorder Approach to the Patient With a Sleep or Wakefulness Disorder Almost half of all people in the US report sleep-related problems.
 Disordered sleep can cause emotional disturbance, memory difficulty, poor motor skills, decreased work efficiency, and increased... read more .)

-PLMD and RLS are more common during middle and older age; > 80% of patients with RLS also have PLMD.
+PLMD is more common during middle and older age; > 80% of patients with RLS also have PLMD.

 The mechanism is unclear but may involve abnormalities in dopamine neurotransmission in the central nervous system (CNS).
 PLMD and RLS can occur

 With use of stimulants, certain antidepressants, or dopamine antagonists